 Heathrow Airport is one of the world's busiest airports.
 Think about it: 75 million passengers a year on 500,000 flights from 185 destinations riding 80 airlines, like some kind of global maypole dance.

-You can walk between T-1, T-2 (when it’s open), and T-3.
+You can walk between T-2 and T-3.
 From this central hub (called "Heathrow Central"), T-4 and T-5 split off in opposite directions (and are not walkable).
-To travel between the T-1/T-2/T-3 cluster and either T-4 or T-5 is by Heathrow Express train (free, departs every 15–20 minutes).
+The easiest way to travel between the T-2/T-3 cluster and either T-4 or T-5 is by Heathrow Express train (free, departs every 15–20 minutes).
 You can also take a shuttle bus (free, serves all terminals), or the Tube (requires a ticket, serves all terminals).

-If you’re flying out of Heathrow, it’s critical to confirm which terminal your flight will use (look carefully at your ticket/boarding pass, check online, or call your airline in advance) — because if it’s T-4 or T-5, you’ll need to allow extra time.
+If you’re flying out of Heathrow, it’s critical to confirm which terminal your flight will use (look carefully at your ticket/boarding pass, check online, or call your airline in advance) — if it’s T-4 or T-5, allow extra time.
 Taxi drivers generally know which terminal you'll need based on the airline, but bus drivers may not.

-Each terminal has an airport information desk (generally daily 5:00–22:00), exchange bureaus, ATMs, a pharmacy, a VAT refund desk (you must present the VAT claim form from the retailer here to get your tax rebate on items purchased in the EU), and baggage storage (£5/item for up to 4 hours, £8.50/item for 24 hours, daily 6:00–23:00, opens 30–60 minutes earlier in some terminals).
-Get online 24 hours a day at Heathrow’s Internet access points (at each terminal — T-4’s is up on the mezzanine level).
-Pay Wi-Fi is available throughout the airport (provided by Boingo).
-A post office is on the first floor of T-3 (departures area).
-Each terminal has cheap eateries.
+Each terminal has an airport information desk (long hours daily), exchange bureaus, ATMs, a pharmacy, a VAT refund desk (you must present the VAT claim form from the retailer here to get your tax rebate on items purchased in the EU), and baggage storage (£5/item up to 2 hours, £10/item for 2–24 hours, daily 5:00–23:00).
+Heathrow offers both Wi-Fi (first 4 hours free) and pay Internet access points (in each terminal, check map for locations).
+You’ll find a post office on the first floor of T-3 (departures area).
+Each terminal also has cheap eateries.